vsce-toolroom/vscode-textmate-languageservice/README.md

 Create a JSON file named `textmate-configuration.json` in the extension directory.
 The file accepts comments and trailing commas.

-If you only want to use the document and/or tokenization services, this file can be as simple as `{}`.
+If you only want to use the document and/or tokenization services, you can skip creating the file!

 Textmate configuration fields: